How to give feedback to creative and production people

 Booking the session also allows everyone to mentally prepare and to be ready to listen and bring an open mind.

-At the end of the session you should further summarise the discussion into a final feedback document which is distributed to everyone in the meeting so that everyone has a clear plan to move forward with.
+At the end of the session, summarise the discussion into a final feedback document which is distributed to everyone in the meeting so that everyone has a clear plan to move forward with.

-Cold calling or dropping by someone’s desk to give feedback can have disastrous effect for your project as in most cases – largely due to you being unprepared to give the feedback (as its off the cuff and unconsidered) and the other person is caught off guard and unprepared to take on the feedback (which often results in them being defensive).
+Cold calling or dropping by someone’s desk to give feedback can have a disastrous effect on your project as in most cases – largely due to you being unprepared to give the feedback (as it is off-the-cuff and unconsidered) and the other person is caught off guard and unprepared to take on the comments (which often results in them being defensive).